farmerkeith/vector/readme.md

 See page 601, page 630, 677, 691, ...
 Thanks to Zac Staples whose version of a vector got me going on this.

+## update 1 September 2019
+Functions "insert()" and "erase()" added.
+These allow inserting and erasing at specified places in the vector.
+There are examples for int and String in the testing file.